AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/functional-testing.md

 Please refer to the [`aem-testing-clients` GitHub repo](https://github.com/adobe/aem-testing-clients) for more details.

+>[!TIP]
+>
+>[Watch this video](https://www.youtube.com/watch?v=yJX6r3xRLHU) about how you can use custom functional tests to improve your confidence in your CI/CD pipelines.

 ## Custom UI Testing {#custom-ui-testing}

 Custom UI testing is an optional feature that enables you to create and automatically run UI tests for your applications.
 UI tests are Selenium-based tests packaged in a Docker image in order to allow a wide choice in language and frameworks (such as Java and Maven, Node and WebDriver.io, or any other framework and technology built upon Selenium).